HugoHugon-90/YFinanceExtractor/README.md

-# YFinance Stock Price Alarm Processor
+oi# YFinance Stock Price Alarm Processor

 _(Disclaimer note:
 This project was done within the onboarding and learning scope of the IoT-NGM BDE Team of Celfocus, as a challenge.